 Most DBA Registration Forms Will Ask For Information Like The Business Owner’s Name, The Business’s Legal Name, Tax Identifying Information (Like An EIN Or Social Security Number), The New Fictitious Trade Name, And Contact Information.

+While The Process Varies From State To State; This Is The General Process That Many States Follow:

 Check The State’s Database; to ensure that your desired DBA isn’t currently in use by anyone else.
 If so, you’ll need to choose another name.